Sunlighter/GraphicsTerminal/README.md

 progress bar is put in &ldquo;Marquee&rdquo; mode), and an optional `CancellationTokenSource` called `cts`.

-If you provide the `CancellationTokenSource`, a `Cancel` button will be displayed, and if the user clicks the button, it will be disabled (to indicate to the user that the cancellation is now in progress) and the cancellation token will be cancelled.
+If you provide the `CancellationTokenSource`, a `Cancel` button will be displayed, and if the user clicks the button, the button will be disabled (to indicate to the user that the cancellation is now in progress) and the cancellation token will be cancelled.
 If the user tries to close the window, it will simulate clicking the `Cancel` button.

 If you do not provide a `CancellationTokenSource`, the `Cancel` button is not displayed.